Specific heat of Gd$^{3+}$ and Eu$^{2+}$-based magnetic compounds: Fits of experimental data

-GdCu$_2$Ge$_2$ has a tetragonal structure\cite{duong2002correlation}.
-The Gd sublattice adopts a body-centered tetragonal structure.
-As this lattice is quite elongated ($c/a \gg 1$) if only the first four nearest-neighbor interactions were considered, the system would become two-dimensional with a broadened transition near $T_N$.
-The four next-nearest neighbors still lay in the same plane as the NN.
-To recover a tridimensional connectivity compatible with the experiments at least the eight following neighbors must be considered.
-This leaves as a minimum option to consider the first and third nearest neighbors ($z_0=12$) interactions.
-As explained before, this should be similar to consider other lattice with $z=12$ as the FCC lattice.
-In panel b) we show that indeed the specific heat can be described by any of these lattices.
+GdCu$_2$Ge$_2$ crystallizes in a tetragonal structure \cite{duong2002correlation}, with the Gd sublattice adopting a body-centered tetragonal arrangement.
+Due to the strong elongation of the unit cell ($c/a \gg 1$), considering only the four first-nearest neighbors (NN) would result in a quasi-two-dimensional system, leading to a broadened magnetic transition near $T_N$.
+The four NNN lie in the same crystallographic plane as the NN, preserving the 2D character.
+To recover the three-dimensional connectivity required to reproduce the experimental specific heat, at least the eight third-nearest neighbors must be included.
+This implies that a minimum viable model must account for both the first and third neighbor interactions, yielding a total coordination number $z_0 = 12$.
+As discussed earlier, such a model resembles other lattices with $z=12$, such as FCC(12).
+In panel (b), we show that the specific heat is reasonably described by the GdCu$_2$Ge$_2$(12) lattice.
+However, the best agreement with experiment is achieved using the BCC(14) lattice (see panel b and Appendix \ref{app:distanceExperiment}).
+We therefore associate an effective coordination number $z = 14$ with this compound.
 If, to simplify, we consider $J_1$ ($z_1=4$) equal to $J_2$ ($z_2=4$) we get the equation

-This assumption leads to three possibilities: \begin{itemize} \item $J_3=0$ ($z=8$) which we can disregard has it implies a two dimensional behavior \item $J_3/J_1=3.7$ ($z=12$) which we can disregard has it seems unphysical to have a larger strength associated to a more distant bond. \item $J_3/J_1=0.27$ ($z=12$) appears to be the only sensitive solution. \end{itemize} Without the actual simulation for this combination of couplings, we can only estimate the coupling's strength.
-To get the strength of the coupling we use the MF result for the critical temperature (see section \ref{MF})
+This assumption leads to the possibilities: \begin{itemize} \item $|J_3/J_1|=2.21$ ($z=14$) which we can disregard has it seems unlikely to have a larger strength associated to a more distant bond. \item $|J_3/J_1|=0.45$ ($z=14$) appears to be the only reasonable solution. \end{itemize} Without the actual simulation for this particular combination of couplings, we can only estimate the coupling strengths.
+To do so, we use the mean-field result for the critical temperature (see section \ref{MF}).

-from which we obtain $|J_1|=|J_2|\sim0.20$K and $|J_3|\sim0.05$K. From this results we can not determine the signs of the coupling.
-But this antiferromagnetic compound at least one of these coupling should be antiferromagnetic.
+from which we obtain $|J_1|=|J_2|\sim0.2$ K and $|J_3|\sim0.09$ K. From these results we can not determine the signs of the coupling, but from the antiferromagnetic nature of the compound, one infers that at least one of these couplings should be antiferromagnetic.

-GdPdBi \cite{Jesus14} is a half-Heusler structure.
-Gd sublattice in this compound forms a FCC structure.
-We obtain a very good fit with the LHc(10) lattice.
-Using $z=10$ leads to $J2/J_1\sim 6.1$ which seems unphysical.
-As FCC(12) ($T_C/{\vert J_1 \vert} \sim 50$) also accounts for the experimental data we use that lattice to estimate the interaction strength.
-As in the previous compound we suppose that a NN interaction alone scenario is closer to the compound.
-Experimentally $T_N=13$K so we deduce $\vert J \vert \sim 13$K$/50=0.26$K. For this antiferromagnetic compound an antiferromagnetic coupling is expected.